colonmelvin/colonmelvin.github.io/DEPLOYMENT_SUMMARY.md

 - **60fps animations**: Smooth performance on all devices
 - **Web Audio API**: Real-time procedural sound generation

-Your vibe coding experience is now live with proper branch organization! 🎉✨
+Your vibe coding experience is now live with the correct deployment structure! 🎉✨

+## 🚨 Important Note

+**Always work on the `development` branch** - the `master` branch contains only built files and gets overwritten on each deployment.